Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 Once support for RDRAND can be verified using CPUID, the RDRAND instruction can be invoked to obtain a 16-, 32-, or 64-bit random integer value.
 Note that this instruction is available at all privilege levels on the processor, so system software and application software alike may invoke RDRAND freely.

-The Intel® 64 and IA-32 Architectures Software Developer’s Manual[7] provides a table describing RDRAND instruction usage as follows:
+Reference (7) provides a table describing RDRAND instruction usage as follows:

 Opcode/